-Mark & Lisa have two daughters, Emily (a graduate of NKU) and Betsy (a current student at NKU), and live in the Richwood, Kentucky area.
+Mark & Lisa have two daughters, Emily (a graduate of NKU) and Betsy (a senior at NKU), and live in the Richwood, Kentucky area.

 The question we hear most often is "how did you come up with the idea of a bicycle & coffee shop?"
 Well, it was an idea born out of the desire of the co-owner (Mark) to one day have a bicycle shop of his own after having worked in one since the age of 14.